huggingface/blog/controlnet.md

 )
 ```

-I think we can all agree that Mr Potato Head is not the best candidate but he tried his best and did a pretty good job in capture some of the essence!
+We can all agree that Mr Potato Head is not the best candidate but he tried his best and did a pretty good job in capture some of the essence!

 ```python
 output.images[0]